barisozbas/Courses/README.md

 Includes implementation of Quicksort, Heapsort, Insertion sort and their better performed versions.

 ## CS350 - Operating Systems
-Added pdf of the homeworks.
+Added pdf instructions of the homeworks.
 All 100 point solutions.